HU-SD-S3/s3-startproject-template/README.md

 Docker will then start a PostgreSQL container, based on the official PostgreSQL image, with the configuration stated in the `docker-compose.yml` and in `development/db`.

-This creates a container with a database-admin user with the username and password `postgres`/`admin`.
-These credentials can be used for example in a database-administration tool like PGAdmin.
-It also creates a database-user, password and database for the application, all called `bep2-huland-casino`.
-These credentials are not meant to be used manually, but they make sure that our application can only control its own database and not (hypothetically) other applications running databases on the same server.

-It does *not* create an application-user.
-That will happen later when [creating users](#registration) in (for example) Postman.

 ### Troubleshooting Docker
 If you already have PostgreSQL running in the background and you don't want to stop that process,